wp-plugins/mycred/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.3.1 =
-Performance improvement, new Remote API, updated styling and bug fixes.
+Important bug fixes for 1.3 users

 == Other Notes ==